Book a Demo burger-menu-icon

 How first-party conversion tracking fixes AI optimisation

-• Offline conversion support: Track revenue that happens days, weeks, or months after the click.
-No 90-day cutoff like standard platform tracking
+• Accurate offline conversion tracking: Connect revenue that happens days, weeks, or months after the click to the original ad

-• Better AI training data: Feed Google and Meta’s algorithms complete, accurate conversion data so they optimise toward actual profit, not vanity metrics
+• Better AI training data: Feed Google and Meta’s algorithms complete information so they can find more customers like your best customers

 The results speak for themselves